tbaghfalaki/VSJM/README.md

 This will seamlessly fetch and install the most up-to-date version of VSJM for your use.

 ### Reference
 Baghfalaki, T., Hashemi, R. & Jacqmin-Gadda, H. (2024).
-A Two-stage Approach for Variable Selection in Joint Modeling of Multiple Longitudinal Markers and Time-to-Event Data.
+A Two-stage Approach for Variable Selection in Joint Modeling of Multiple Longitudinal Markers and Competing Risk Outcomes.